Nu-invariants of extra-twisted connected sums: Computing the extended

 where~$\int_{\mathcal M_\pm/(0,\infty)}$ denotes integration along the fibres.
-The first term is the usual local variation formula for $\eta$-invariants on closed manifolds.
+The first term is the usual local variation formula for \etainvts on closed manifolds.
 The second term is the boundary contribution.
-Here~$\mathbb D$ is the superconnection associated to the boundary operators~$C_{X_\pm,a}$.
+In the second line, $\mathbb D$ is the superconnection on the bundle of fibrewise spinors associated to the boundary operators~$C_{X_\pm,a}$ corresponding to~$D_{M_{\pm,a}}$.

 \begin{prop} The local variation terms vanish, that is

 \end{prop}

 \begin{proof} We split the vertical tangent bundle